daostack/arc.js_legacy/docs/Home.md

 2. deploying the Arc contracts to the net
 3. using the Arc.js code in your application

+!!! note
-!!! noteAll of the script examples assume you are running the scripts in the root folder of your application.
+    All of the script examples assume you are running the scripts in the root folder of your application.
 If you happen to be running the scripts in the context of a cloned Arc.js repository, omit the prefix `npm explore @daostack/arc.js -- `.
 See [more about working with Arc.js Scripts](#working-with-arcjs-scripts).

 ### Setting up a Testnet with Arc Contracts